Rebin Sulaka: Al-Markhiya

 On 9 July 2017, Sulaka signed for Qatari club Al-Markhiya.
 He made his debut on 16 September, playing the full 90 minutes in a shock victory against giants Al-Sadd.
 He was picked in the team of the week for his performance.

 Radnički Niš

 Recently arrived at Radnički Niš, coach Milorad Kosanović expressed to the club management Sulaka to be his main desire to reinforce the defense, so the Serbian club signed him on 30 August 2019, a day before the closing of the transfer-window in Serbia and most of Europe.

 Levski Sofia

 In January 2021 Sulaka signed a six-month deal with Levski Sofia.
 In the spring of 2021 he left the club, which was experiencing financial troubles.

+Buriram United

+On 6 August 2021, Sulaka signed with Thai League 1 club Buriram United.
+He make his debut for the club on 4 September 2021 in a goalless draw against Suphanburi.
+Sulaka went on to helped his club win the domestic treble in his first season.

+On 19 January 2022, Sulaka scored his first goal for the club in the 2021–22 Thai FA Cup round of 16 fixture against Chiangrai United in a 4–1 win.
+He then went on to win another domestic treble with the club in his second season.

+Brommapojkarna

+On 7 July 2023, Sulaka signed with Brommapojkarna in Sweden.

 FC Seoul

 On 21 February 2024, Sulaka joined FC Seoul of South Korean K League 1.
 He played in three matches during the season before coming to a mutual agreement with the club to terminate the contract in June.